E-Song246/ShakeyAI/README.md

-# Shakespeare LLM: A Stylistic Imitation Model
+# Shakey AI: A Stylistic Imitation Model

-Welcome to the **Shakespeare LLM** project!
+Welcome to the **Shakey AI** project!
 This repository contains an advanced language model designed to generate stylistic imitations of William Shakespeare's works.
 By leveraging cutting-edge machine learning techniques and the Bard's timeless texts, this project aims to recreate the distinctive style of Shakespeare's comedies, tragedies, histories, and poems.

 ---